Shortcodes

 Scroll to top

-Scroll to top of page when user clicks next/prev, if this option is checked in Settings.
+Scroll to the top of the page when the user clicks next/prev if this option is checked in Settings.
 You can override this behavior for an individual embed by adding the scrolltotop="on|off" parameter to the shortcode:

 [pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" scrolltotop="on"]